Logo Design Inspiration: Where To Look For New Ideas

 @logo.ai shares logo and brand identity inspiration.
 The account provides details on the concepts behind logos, and brand identities, so that you can understand how they came to life.
 This is handy when thinking about which elements to incorporate into your logo.

 When you create a logo, you want it to be original and creative.
-And you also want it to convey the values of your brand.
-And you also want it to withstand the test of time.
+And you want it to convey the values of your brand.
+You also want it to withstand the test of time.
 That’s a lot to juggle in one logo!
+But keep in mind, your logo will evolve over time as your brand does too.
+So don’t worry about getting every last element perfect before you launch.
+Just get going with the version of your logo that tells your story best.
+And in time, you’ll figure out how to craft it into something timeless.